-Whilst Meadowbrook is not an academically-selective School, it is important that we feel able to meet the needs of all children who attend and that we’re supported by the family.
+It is important that we feel able to meet the needs of all children who attend and that we’re supported by the family.
 We also strive to maintain well-balanced classes of varying abilities and personalities.
 This may mean that from time to time, whilst a particular class may not be full, we would not be able to offer a child a place if we felt that this balance may be compromised.
-We have an obligation to our exsisting children to ensure high standards of personalised teaching, staff and pupil motivation, attitudes to work and positive behaviours are maintained.
+We have an obligation to our existing children to ensure high standards of personalised teaching, staff and pupil motivation, attitudes to work and positive behaviours are maintained.
 We also feel that it is important to place children in schools which can best cater for them and unfortunately we cannot cater for every need that comes our way.

 - We welcome families who support Meadowbrook’s approach and will endeavour to promote it at home.

-- We encourage child/ren to benefit from the whole Primary education cycle at Meadowbrook.
+- We encourage child/ren to benefit from the whole Reception Class to Year 6 cycle at Meadowbrook.

 - We are looking for children who will benefit and flourish in the sort of personalised environment that we offer.